Saint Paraskevi Church

 Monument of National Resistance

-At the city seafront promenade stands the statue of the Greek resistance between 1941 and 1944.
+At the city seafront promenade stands a statue commemorating the Greek resistance to Nazi occupation between 1941 and 1944.